 Certified Local Government (CLG) Grants

 CLG grants provide funding to participating city and county governments to develop and sustain an effective local preservation program critical to preserving local historic resources.
 Activities eligible for CLG grant funding must be tied to the statewide comprehensive preservation planning process.
-A copy of the Texas Historical Commission Statewide Preservation Plan can be found on our web site.
+A copy of the Texas Historical Commission Statewide Preservation Plan can be found here.

 - Preparation of nominations to the National Register of Historic Places

 - Writing or amending preservation ordinance

 - Research and development of local preservation incentive program

 - Travel/training expenses for hosting a regional preservation-related workshop